Rethink everything, from the ground up, and don’t look back. – A few sentences about me and this website.

 About the author

 After finishing school and national service, I’ve been studying computer science (informatics) for 5½ years at the University of Erlangen.
 My focus was on databases and operating systems/distributed systems.
-Since then I’m employed as a software developer for over 9 years (more on XING).
-Besides several programming languages I can read, write, speak and understand pretty much all of German (also Franconian and Bavarian to some extent), quite a lot of English and also some French.
+After almost 10 years as an employed software developer I co-founded my own company (more on LinkedIn and XING).
+Besides several programming languages I can read, write, speak and understand pretty much all of German (also Franconian and Bavarian to some extent), quite a lot of English and also some French and Dutch.

 A note on page translations

 While all content on this site is available in German, the English translation is partially incomplete and may never be finished, especially where the presented software only speaks German.
 In such cases you could give automatic translation software like Google Translate a try.
 (Always translate from or to English, anything else seems to stop over English and add more errors in a second round.)
 If all fails, please just drop me a line and I’ll do my best to translate the missing parts myself.

 My activities on publishing software on the web have quite some history by now.
 My first attempt was on software.unclassified.de with a DIY CMS (traces date back to the summer of 2002) that was just primitive, seen from today’s view, and its contents were hard to maintain.
 It was replaced by my web laboratory on beta.unclassified.de which was opened in April 2006.
 Besides several C# source snippets and little tool programs, there were occasionally also shorter articles on other applications or computer hardware.
 By July of 2007, the design was mature and has served well for several years, while more and more code snippets, classes and applications were added.